 Cost: The cost of a jumper

-Are you ready for National Christmas Jumper Day when thousands of Brits wear the most hideous Christmas jumper in the name of charity?
+Are you ready for National Christmas Jumper Day when thousands of Brits wear the most hideous Christmas jumper they can find – in the name of charity?

 Go on and help raise money for the amazing children’s charity, Save the Children.

-To raise as much money as possible make sure your jumper has a Christmas theme.
-Jumpers with snowmen, Santa Claus or a Christmas pudding get a thumbs up, and if you can pick up a novelty jumper with Christmas bobbles, lights or sounds that’s even better.
+To raise as much money as possible – make sure your jumper has a Christmas theme.
+Jumpers with snowmen, Santa Claus or a Christmas pudding get a thumbs up, and if you can pick up a novelty jumper with Christmas bobbles, lights or sounds, then that’s even better.

 Remember there is just one rule – the tackier the jumper the better!